How do I make an appointment?

 Everyone’s pain tolerance is different, but if you’re freaking out about the pain then chances are you’re wigging yourself out more than you need to be.
 Tattoo needles aren’t actually that scary (I hate getting my blood drawn too) and while certain areas are definitely more sensitive than others (ribs, feet, etc.) it’s a very temporary pain and when it’s over you’ll have a beautiful new piece of art on your body.

 What should I do in preparation for my tattoo?

 A week before your scheduled appointment it good to exfoliate and moisturize your skin.
 This make your skin softer and easier to tattoo.
-For you males will lots of hair it's always a wonderful surprise if the area is trimmed before the appointment and I will give the area a fresh shave the day of the appointment.
-The night before your appointment get a good nights sleep, eat a good breakfast, drink water and bring a water bottle and a snack to your appointment!
+For those of you with lots of hair it's always a wonderful surprise if the area is trimmed before the appointment and I will give the area a fresh shave the day of the appointment.
+The night before your appointment; get a good nights sleep, eat a good breakfast, drink water and bring a water bottle and a snack to your appointment!
 Avoid going out on an all-night bender the night before since alcohol can thin your blood and make sure that your skin is sun-burn free.
 If you are on any blood thinners please consult for physician ahead of time.

 What about aftercare?

 Two important things to know are that you should avoid sun exposure and swimming for 2 weeks after a tattoo.
 I’ll walk you through an aftercare routine the day of your appointment, but if you have any big vacations or work in a job that would expose your tattoo to a lot of sun or dirt, keep that in mind when you schedule your piece.